What He Wanted Us to Learn from His Epistles

 Obviously, the common root of these cognates in the Hebrew is our word “support”.
 This strikes the modern ear as quite odd.
 Does this mean that when I say “I believe Christ” or “I have faith in Christ” I’m saying “I support Christ”, like you would say you “support” some political candidate or cause?
 No, I don’t think so.
 Its sense seems to be more of supporting by faithful commitment, perhaps as a subject would “support” his King.
 It’s trying to convey the idea of devotion; absolute support.
 It’s not “I’ll support him up to a point”.
 It’s “He has my devoted support.”
 It seems that in the verb form it says “I put my support in/on Christ”.
 In other words, I’m identifying Christ as the means of my support.
 I’ve “found my support” in Him or “I’ve attached myself to Him for my support”.

-In other words, the image here is a relationship of my “dependence on” or “allegiance to”, on the one hand, and my assured provision (support or upholding) on the other.
+In other words, the image here is a relationship of my “devotion to”, “dependence on” or “allegiance to”, on the one hand, and my assured provision (support or upholding) on the other.
 And from this position, I am loyal, faithful, committed, steadfast, trustworthy, reliable and determined.

 Now if the “faith in” or “believe” phrase is found in relationship to “the gospel” (as in Mark 1:15), then the sense of “support” changes slightly to ‘commitment to’ or ‘giving one’s support to’ or the ‘reliability of’.

 All of these word pictures of the meaning of these ancient words, we must understand, were the word pictures in Paul’s head when he used them.
-The point is that they convey much more the idea of absolute personal dependence on and commitment to Christ/the Gospel than we get in the 21st century West when reading or hearing “believe” or “have faith”.
+The point is that they convey much more the idea of an exclusive, absolute personal dependence on and commitment to Christ/the Gospel than we get in the 21st century West when reading or hearing “believe” or “have faith”.

 This is a huge part of Paul that we need to recover from his original words.
 When we read “by grace you have been saved by faith”, we ought to have a pretty good idea of the concept in Paul’s mind when he used that word, starting with the image of the completely submitted and sold-out Abraham with his Isaac on Moriah.
 Otherwise, we do great damage in promoting this verse using some modern counterfeit version of the meaning of “faith”.